Licensing

 University employees are required to comply with all policies (including but not limited to the Conflict of Interest and Conflict of Commitment policies), guidelines, and procedures of the University, as well as any management plans or resource usage requirements.
 Obligations to the University are and must be kept separate from work with, or in support of, any outside interests.
 Approval of any individual license, or conflict of interest or conflict of commitment requests, will be subject to continued compliance with University obligations including any current or future project or research-specific management plans.

-In general, the contributors share is the largest single portion of the royalties.
 In specific circumstances, a department may take the role of the contributors, garnering the contributor share, the contributor lab share, and the department’s share.
 This occurs when the intellectual property is determined to be a departmental work.
+(See “What is a Departmental Work.”)

 The U of A royalty distribution schedule (see "How are royalties distributed?" below) is based on net income.
 Net income consists of the cumulative gross revenues generated through the transfer or other commercialization of ABOR-owned IP through Tech Launch Arizona, including royalties, up-front and license fees, milestone payments, settlement amounts, and any other compensation, less: (a) a 15% University administrative fee to fund TLA operations; (b) unreimbursed legal costs and direct costs, including any amounts required to be remitted to the State of Arizona or any other costs incurred by Tech Launch Arizona, associated with the ABOR-owned IP; and (c) amounts owed under any agreement related to the ABOR-owned IP, including those with a sponsor, federal or state agency, co-owner, or other university or nonprofit entity.
 No University personnel, overhead, or other costs not directly related to legal protection or other contractual obligations will be deducted as part of the net income calculation.